 Male, female and accessible toilets at the visitor centre.

 Assistance dogs welcome throughout.
-Dogs on leads allowed around the outside of the visitor centre.
+Dogs on leads allowed around the outside of the visitor centre but are not permitted inside, on the visitor shuttle or in the Monument field.

-Dogs also welcome on National Trust land.
-Please note: Assistance dogs only at Stone Circle.
+Dogs are welcome on National Trust land but Assistance dogs only in the Monument field.

 The new visitor centre contains nearly 300 archaeological treasures, which were used or buried at Stonehenge, and are now displayed on site for the first time.